• FR/EN/JA/KO

 Values still relevant today

-From its very beginnings in 1976-1980, punk feigned stupidity and claimed a certain "cultural illiteracy" that contrasted with the power of action it concealed.
-Identified in the collective imagination with the aesthetics of an iconoclastic musical genre, punk is also a protest movement, embodying political and social values ranging from anti-authoritarianism to "do-It-Yourself".
-As punk evolved, so did the social fractures it constantly denounced.
-That's why it's still relevant and critically useful today, in an age of generalized individualism and neglect of collective causes.
+From its beginnings in 1976-1980, punk feigned stupidity and claimed a certain "cultural illiteracy" that contrasted with the power of action it concealed.
+Identified in the collective imagination with the aesthetics of an iconoclastic musical genre, punk was also a protest movement, embodying political and social values ranging from anti-authoritarianism to "do-It-Yourself".
+As punk has evolved, so have the social divisions it has constantly denounced.
+That's why it's still relevant today, and a critical force to be reckoned with in an age of widespread individualism and neglect of collective causes.

 City punk, country punk

-Although the punk movement is mostly urban in origin, it is far from having disappeared from the landscape.
+Although the punk movement is largely urban in origin, it is far from having disappeared from the landscape.
 Particularly in rural areas, where punk culture seems to have taken hold.
 Not far from the ZAD phenomenon and other forms of alternative action.
-Even in retreat, punks are still in the vanguard, with a double face that Etienne Renzo captures so well.
-On the one hand, there's a jovial, benevolent, even fun dimension, as the party obliges!
+Even in retreat, punks are still in the vanguard, with a dual face that Etienne Renzo captures so well.
+On the one hand, there's a jovial, benevolent dimension, even a sense of fun and celebration!
 The party as a ritual instance of subversion of signs and collective fraternity.
-And on the other, a commitment to radical lifestyle choices.
+And on the other, a commitment linked to radical lifestyle choices.
 Visionary choices in terms of degrowth, anti-consumerism and solidarity.
-And let's not forget the nomadic dimension of punk, which can nevertheless become sedentary in the city as well as the country, by setting up its truck in a wasteland, a squat, a wood or a farm backyard.
+Not forgetting the nomadic dimension of punk, which can nonetheless become sedentary in the city as well as in the country, setting up its lorry in a wasteland, a squat, a wood or a farm backyard.

-Étienne Renzo's approach is to show the humanity and topicality of these individual and collective experiences.
-It is also a way of conveying their message by bearing witness to a cultural and social reality whose invisibilization, for most of them, is both desired and assumed.
-Their disappearance from society's radar seems a radical and subversive option, given the existential modes and codes of identification of our time.
-This self-effacement, which limits the possibility of photographing the collectives and the places they live to a handful of familiar people, makes these images all the more precious and significant.
+Étienne Renzo's approach here is to show the humanity and topicality of these individual and collective experiences.
+It is also a way of conveying their message by bearing witness to a cultural and social reality whose invisibility is, for most of them, desired and assumed.
+Their disappearance from society's radar appears to be a radical and subversive option, given the existential modes and codes of identification of our time.
+This deliberate obliteration, which limits the possibility of photographing communities and the places where they live to a handful of familiar people, makes these images all the more precious and significant.

 Photographic interviews

-Étienne Renzo's approach is first and foremost to give back a presence and a voice to the original actors of punk culture.
-His project extends the exchanges he has always had with them, through the images and text of what he calls "photo-interviews".
-The modus operandi consists first and foremost in taking photographic portraits of the people in situation, in the conditions in which they live or work.
-In the same movement, the words are collected in the form of a flash interview, based on a few questions drawn at random from a deck of cards specially designed for the project.
+Étienne Renzo's approach is first and foremost to give a presence and a voice back to the original players in punk culture.
+His project extends the exchanges he has always had with them, through the images and text of what he calls "photographic interviews".
+The modus operandi consists first and foremost of taking photographic portraits in situ, posed photos or photos taken on the spot in the conditions in which they live or work.
+At the same time, the comments are collected in the form of a flash interview, based on a few questions drawn at random from a deck of cards specially designed for the project.
 Just like a good fortune.
-Images and words are captured during the exchange, then transcribed.
+The images and words are taken during the exchange and then transcribed.
 By mutual agreement with the protagonists, these images and texts are treated in such a way as to be exhibited and published.
 They may or may not be associated, depending on the publication and exhibition arrangements.

-A tour of Punk France for a traveling exhibition
+A tour of France's punk scene for a travelling exhibition

-Étienne Renzo's integration into the Punk milieu gives him access to a large number of individualities and communities built up in rather non-city networks.
-This could be extended to the urban context through various squats or communities he also plans to visit in the Drôme, Massif Central, Brittany or the South-West. Étienne Renzo began his quest nearly three years ago, and will continue it by visiting the four main regions of France.
+Étienne Renzo's involvement in the punk scene has given him access to a large number of individuals and communities formed in networks outside the city.
+This could be extended to the urban context through various squats or communities that he also plans to visit in the Drôme, the Massif Central, Brittany or the south-west. Étienne Renzo began his quest nearly three years ago, and will continue it by visiting the four main regions of France, as well as Europe, where he also has contacts.

 The exhibition

-The aim is to present a series of color or black-and-white photographs.
+The aim is to present series of colour or black and white photographs.
 The plan is to hold the first exhibitions in 2025, with a view to securing partnerships to publish a book.
-Post-production of photos and texts will be carried out as the interviews progress.
+The post-production work on the photos and texts will be carried out as the interviews progress.
 New interviews may also be carried out within the regional perimeter of the exhibition venues.
-The presentations will combine different types of print, framing and hanging, depending on the exhibition space.
-In this way, the scenography of the exhibitions will respond to the configuration of the venues.
+The presentations will combine different types of print, framing and hanging depending on the exhibition space.
+The scenography of the exhibitions will be adapted to the configuration of the venues.

 The publication

-The publication will take up the main themes of the series, with portraits, scenes of life and context, and the artistic and festive creativity that are often indissociable.
+The publication will take up the main themes of the series, with portraits, scenes of life and context, as well as the artistic and festive creativity that are often indissociable.
 In particular, the "grosse entube" event, one of the origins of this project.
-The publication will give pride of place to punk habitus and its various levels of material and immaterial reality.
-The words will be rendered with a minimum of standardization.
-Even if they are critical and rebellious, or even approximate to the rules of syntax and spelling.
-The book may be supplemented by contributions from outside sources, to reflect the full breadth and diversity of the issues at stake in the punk phenomenon.
+The publication will give pride of place to the punk habitus and its different levels of material and immaterial reality.
+The comments will be rendered with a minimum of standardisation.
+Even if they are critical and rebellious, or even approximate in terms of the rules of syntax and spelling.
+The book may be supplemented by outside contributions that reflect the full breadth and diversity of the issues at stake in the punk phenomenon.

 For a punk photo!

-The publication of a collective work entitled "Penser avec le Punk "* (Thinking with Punk), coordinated by music critic and philosopher Catherine Guesde, convinced Étienne Renzo that he needed to develop and showcase his project.
-As with this publication, his aim is not "to convert this subversive subculture into a philosophical system", but rather to show "punk's fertile links with animal ethics, deep ecology, feminism and, more unexpectedly, spirituality".
-More precisely, Étienne Renzo's photographic interviews aim to extend the scope of punk into the realm of photography itself.
+The publication of a collective work, "Penser avec le Punk "* (Thinking with Punk), coordinated by music critic and philosopher Catherine Guesde, convinced Étienne Renzo that he needed to develop and showcase his project.
+Like this publication, his aim is not "to convert this subversive subculture into a philosophical system", but rather to show "the fertile links between punk and animal ethics, deep ecology, feminism and, more unexpectedly, spirituality".
+More precisely, Étienne Renzo's photographic interviews aim to extend the scope of punk to the field of photography itself.
 With a view, why not, to a convergence of their respective commitments within a punk photography that has yet to be invented.

 *Thinking with punk - Catherine Guesde - PUF 2022